Machinh/Koth-THM/HOGWARTS.md

 # HOGWARTS -->

-you need rustscan for this machine download here: https://github.com/Macchimne/RUSTSCAN
+you need rustscan for this machine, download here: https://github.com/Macchimne/RUSTSCAN

 # Users: